-Social listening can be achieved in a number of ways, choice among them is through AI-supported software that does the heavy lifting of collecting the data through multiple streams of social media channels and web sources, including blogs, review sites, and podcasts, to name a few!
+Social listening can be achieved in a number of ways; the choice among them is through AI-supported software that does the heavy lifting of collecting the data through multiple streams of social media channels and web sources, including blogs, review sites, and podcasts, to name a few!

 How does it collect data?

 The social listening software is built to identify keywords and phrases, hashtags, and other parameters via a query related to the topic being monitored.
 The query is constructed to specify the criteria for what data to collect and how to analyze it.

 For example, if you are interested in looking at conversations around sustainability on Nike, you would have a query that goes like this, "NIKE" AND ("sustainable" OR "sustainability").